-When you’re looking for a new system, price and ROI are often the first things taken into consideration.
+When you’re looking for a new pipe inspection system, price and ROI are often the first things taken into consideration.
 Price is certainly an important factor, but typically less expensive reels are smaller and meant only for smaller-sized pipes.
 When using a reel in a pipe that was 100mm larger than the maximum diameter the reel was called for, you can easily get the reel damaged by kinking the cable.
 (Kinking a cable means the system does no longer fit to do inspections, even though it may still give some image) The best action would be to send the camera into repair and evidently, that comes at a cost.
-Taking some time up front to think about the job sites you mostly visit, and the size of pipes typically found there can go a long way in preventing unnecessary repairs and can help you maximize ROI.
+Taking some time upfront to think about the job sites you mostly visit, and the size of pipes typically found there can go a long way in preventing unnecessary repairs and can help you maximize ROI.

 What pipe type and size do you frequently see on the job site?

 Starting from this question, you can already say if most of the work takes you to “residential” type systems or “industrial” ones.